awsdocs/aws-deeplens-user-guide/doc_source/deeplens-device-library-awscam-model-parseresult.md

     ]
 }
 ```
-The output of an SDD model contains bounding box information, similar to the following:
+The output of an SSD model contains bounding box information, similar to the following:

 ```
 {